stonepros/stone/doc/dev/developer_guide/dash-devel.rst

 - No need to learn or have experience with Docker, jump in right away.

-- Limited amount of scripts to support automation (like Ceph compilation).
+- Limited amount of scripts to support automation (like Stone compilation).

 - No pre-configured easy-to-start services (Prometheus, Grafana, etc).

-- Limited amount of host operating systems supported, depending on which Ceph version is supposed to be used.
+- Limited amount of host operating systems supported, depending on which Stone version is supposed to be used.

 - Dependencies need to be installed on your host.

-- You might find yourself in the situation where you need to upgrade your host operating system (for instance due to a change of the GCC version used to compile Ceph).
+- You might find yourself in the situation where you need to upgrade your host operating system (for instance due to a change of the GCC version used to compile Stone).

 Development environments based on Docker